 - Register online with the Quebec Health Insurance Board (RAMQ) for billing purposes

 Access the permit section of the Collège des médecins du Québec site.

 The Ministry grants financial incentives to doctors practising in remote and isolated regions.
 These incentives can go as high as 145% of the initial rate, depending on the region.
 Information on the increased pay is available on the Ministry site.

 For billing agency names, we advise you to consult your colleagues in your service/department.
 You can also consult the list of billing agencies on the RAMQ website.

 All practising physicians must follow a continuing professional development program.
 Specialist physicians may join the Collège des médecins du Québec’s Continuing professional development self-management plan.

 For further information on continuing professional development requirements, you may consult the Collège’s self-management form in that regard.

 A similar program is also available at the Royal College of Physicians and Surgeons of Canada (RCPSC).

-Most financial services and insurance services offered to medical residents can be converted upon completion of residency, on request.
+Most financial services and insurance services offered to resident doctors can be converted upon completion of residency, on request.
 So we invite you to get in touch directly with our financial partners (RBC, TD Insurance, Professionals’ Fund, Desjardins Group, La Capitale) to agree on the terms and conditions that best suit you at that time.